 Recent archaeological discoveries under the pyramid of the sun confirm more than ever the thesis of a very great antiquity for this site.

 Here as in Peru, in Turkey, in Egypt, and in other sites, it is advisable to postpone the dating that the oxydantthe fault is willing archeology imposes for fifty years.

 Whatever its real age, the City of the Gods has exerted a great influence on all the other cultures of the sector.
 Its art and architecture can be found throughout the Mayan region, from the north of Yucatan to the bordering territory of Honduras and to the Pacific coast of Guatemala, passing through central Mexico.

-150,000 years ago, supermen built the biggest lightning trap on this planet here.
+150,000 years ago, hundreds of supermen built the biggest lightning trap on Terra — planet Earth.
 The precious lightning was then estimated at its fair value.
-The gods before knew how to trigger a rise of kundalini in a subject, ie awakening this subject thanks to a strange feature of lightning, the ball.
+The former gods knew how to trigger a rise of kundalini in a subject, ie awakening this subject thanks to a strange feature of lightning, the ball.

 Lightning can kill or awaken, depending on the case.
 The Atlanteans knew how to curb lightning to channel its liberating potential; they burst the deadly lightning into balls of white fire which vibrated the drinking water to make a potion of long life.
 They have built lightning traps all around the planet.
 Abydos, Giza, Mycenae, Cnossos, Gavrinis, Locminé, Carnac, Stonehenge, Avebury, Petra, Uruk, Jerusalem, Machu-Picchu, Tihuanaco, Cuzco, Tula, Mahabalipuram, Yonaguni, the Maldives, Easter Island … The five continents have known this civilization and its unique obsession with becoming gods.